truenas/middleware/docs/userguide/freenas_services.rst

 To configure any FTP scenario to use encrypted connections:

 #.
-Import or create a certificate authority using the instructions in :ref:`CAs`.
-Then, import or create the certificate to use for encrypted connections
+Import or create a certificate authority using the instructions in
-    using the instructions in :ref:`Certificates`.
+    :ref:`CAs`.
+Then, import or create the certificate to use for encrypted connections using the instructions in
+    :ref:`Certificates`.

 #.
-In :menuselection:`Services --> FTP`.
-Check the box "Enable TLS" and select the certificate in the "Certificate" drop-down menu.
+In :menuselection:`Services --> FTP`, check the box "Enable TLS"
+    and select the certificate in the "Certificate" drop-down menu.

 #.
 Specify secure FTP when accessing the FreeNAS® system.
+For
-For example, in Filezilla input *ftps://IP_address* (for an implicit connection) or
-    *ftpes://IP_address* (for an explicit connection) as the Host when connecting.
-The first time a user connects, they should be presented with the certificate of the FreeNAS® system.
+    example, in Filezilla input *ftps://IP_address* (for an implicit connection) or *ftpes://IP_address* (for an explicit connection) as the Host when connecting.
+The first time a user connects, they will be presented with the certificate of the FreeNAS® system.
     Click "OK" to accept the certificate and negotiate an encrypted connection.

 #.
 To force encrypted connections, select *on* for the "TLS Policy".